zarf-dev/zarf/docs/workstation.md

 # Workstation Setup

-There are several ways to use Zarf & the tooling needed depends on what plan to do with it.
+There are several ways to use Zarf & the tooling needed depends on what you plan to do with it.
 Here are some of the most common use cases, along with what you'll need to install on your workstation to play along.

 &nbsp;

 ## Just gimmie Zarf!